Vicente Parra: Early career

-Born in Oliva (Valencia), in a lower-class family, he began his career at a young age in the theater.
-He formed part of a number of theatrical companies.
+Success

+Vicente Parra achieved his biggest success with the film ¿Dónde vas Alfonso XII?
+(Where Are You Going, Alfonso XII?)
+(1958), under the direction of Luis César Amadori, a film in which he played the eponymous king while the singer Paquita Rico played Queen Mercedes.
 Two years later, he reprised the role in the film's sequel ¿Dónde vas, triste de ti?
 (Where are you going sad man) ?
 (1960) in which the Mexican actress Marga López, took the role of Queen María Cristina, Archduchess of Austria.
 Both films, inspired by the "Empress Sissi" trilogy of films (fictional treatments of the life of Empress Elisabeth of Austria), were highly sentimental and typecast him.
 His popularity declined afterwards.